Rashidun Caliphate: Sunni

-The Rightly Guided Caliphate is also featured in other hadiths about endtimes in Sunan Abu Dawood and Musnad Ahmad ibn Hanbal, where it is foretold they will be restored once again by God in the time before Judgement Day.
+The Rightly Guided Caliphate is also featured in other hadiths about the end-times in Sunan Abu Dawood and Musnad Ahmad ibn Hanbal, where it is foretold they will be restored once again by God in the time before Judgement Day.
 The first four caliphs are particularly significant to modern intra-Islamic debates: for Sunni Muslims, they are models of righteous rule; for Shia Muslims (at least Twelver Shia), the first three of the four were usurpers.
 Accepted traditions of both Sunni and Shia Muslims detail disagreements and tensions between the four rightly guided caliphs.

 In Sunni Islam, the application of the label "rightly-guided" to the first caliphs signifies their status as models whose actions and opinions (Arabic: sunna) should be followed and emulated from a religious point of view.
 In this sense, they are both rightly-guided and rightly-guiding: the religious narratives about their lives serve as a guide to right belief.
-For example, pious Sunni historian Salam Nadvi emphasizes that as Companions of the Prophet the Rashidun were "deserving for Divine caliphate" because of their "beliefs and good deeds", their "moral characteristics", adherence to "the true path", their forbidding others from doing evil deeds, reluctance to be rulers, humility about their abilities ("O people!
+For example, Sunni historian Salam Nadvi emphasizes that as companions of Muhammad, the Rashidun were "deserving for Divine caliphate" because of their "beliefs and good deeds", their "moral characteristics", adherence to "the true path", their forbidding others from doing evil deeds, reluctance to be rulers, humility about their abilities ("O people!
 I do not wish to be a Caliph.
-If you expect following the Sunnah, I shall not be able to do so do not follow me"), disinterest in comfort and pleasure (sleeping on pebble covered ground.
+If you expect following the Sunnah, I shall not be able to do so do not follow me"), disinterest in comfort and pleasure (sleeping on pebble covered ground).

-The Sunni have long viewed the period of the Rashidun as an exemplary system of governance—based upon Islamic righteousness and merit – which they seek to emulate.
-The Sunni also equate this system with the worldly success that was promised by Allah, in the Quran and hadith, to those Muslims who pursued His pleasure; this spectacular success has further added to the emulatory appeal of the Rashidun era.
+Sunni Muslims have long viewed the Rashidun as having an exemplary system of governance based upon Islamic righteousness and merit, which many seek to emulate.
+The Sunnis have also equated this system with the worldly success that was promised by Allah, in the Quran and hadith, to those Muslims who pursued their god's pleasure; this has further added to the appeal to emulate the perceived success of the Rashidun era.

-In the modern Sunni Salafi movement some have asserted that only was "perfect justice and fairness ... fully realized" under the Rashidun, and that Muslims should "strive to replicate", its religious practices, but that Muslims should strive to follow (what they believe to be) everyday practices of the Rashidun, such as miswak teeth cleaning, not wearing neckties, not applauding speakers, etc. (Note: Khaled Abou El Fadl, described this as part of the belief set of "puritan" Salafis, with whom he disagreed.)
+In the modern Sunni Salafi movement, some have asserted that only was "perfect justice and fairness fully realized" under the Rashidun, and that Muslims should not only "strive to replicate" its religious practices, but that Muslims should also strive to follow (what they believe to be) everyday practices of the Rashidun, such as miswak teeth cleaning, not wearing neckties, not applauding speakers, etc. (Note: Khaled Abou El Fadl, described this as part of the belief set of "puritan" Salafis, with whom he disagreed.)
 (Note: * According to International Crisis Group, "The Salafiyya accordingly invoked the founding fathers of Islam, the so-called "venerable ancestors" (al-Salaf al-Salih, whence the movement's name), notably the Prophet Mohammed and the first four "rightly-guided" Caliphs—al-Rashidun—of the original Muslim community in seventh century Arabia in order to identify the fundamental principles of Islam in their original pristine purity."